 “The Rochester Epidemiology Project allows us to answer questions that cannot be answered anywhere else,” says Dr. Rocca.
 “Without the foresight and collegial nature of the health care providers in Olmsted County 50 years ago, we never would be able to do what we do today – or to discover something new tomorrow.”

 Over the years, the REP has added to our understanding of:

 “50 years is just the beginning,” says Dr. Rocca.
 “We will continue to build our understanding of diseases, health behaviors and environmental contributors, and their impact on future health status.
 With this information, we can then look for ways to prevent or change the course of diseases, and hopefully one day, eradicate them.”

 The REP is administratively managed at Mayo Clinic, and is supported by the National Institutes of Health, as well as the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery.
 For more information on the Rochester Epidemiology Project, visit the website.

 Rochester, MN 55903

-Tags: About, Big Data, Center for the Science of Health Care Delivery, Kern Center, Olmsted County, Olmsted County Public Health Service, Olmsted Medical Center, OMC, population health, REP, Rochester Epidemiology Project
+Tags: About, big data, Center for the Science of Health Care Delivery, Center for the Science of Health Care Delivery, Olmsted County, Olmsted County Public Health Service, Olmsted Medical Center, population health, REP, Rochester Epidemiology Project